zouloux/virtual-mouse/README.md

 ## Viewport size

 Because all positions are absolute to the viewport :
-When you create a virtual mouse scene, you have to save remember the actual viewport size.
+When you create a virtual mouse scene, you have to remember the actual viewport size.

-> The Studio will add a comment with the actual viewport size
+> Virtual Mouse Studio will add a comment with the actual viewport size as a comment

 ```javascript
 // Url /virtual-mouse-demo.html